-Undergraduate Cost per Quarter Hour

-Tuition Rate \$400

-Active Military Student Discount \$283

-Active Military GPA Success Scholarship \$166

-Graduate Cost per Quarter Hour
+Undergraduate (effective 3/14/22 term) Cost per Quarter Hour Tuition Rate \$408 Active Military Student Discount \$283 Active Military GPA Success Scholarship \$166 Graduate (effective 3/14/22 term) Cost per Quarter Hour Tuition rate \$510

-Tuition rate \$500

 Programs Total Charges for a Period of Attendance (10-week term) Units Per Term

-All Undergraduate Level Programs \$6,000 15
+All Undergraduate Level Programs \$6,120 15

-Graduate Program (MBA) \$5,000 10
+Graduate Program (MBA) \$5,100 10

-Fremont College defines a Military student as those currently serving in Active Duty, the Reserves and the National Guard, as well as a military spouse or dependents.
+Fremont University defines a Military student as those currently serving in Active Duty, the Reserves and the National Guard, as well as a military spouse or dependents.
 The Active Military Student Discount tuition rate applies only to undergraduate students who are currently serving in Active Duty, the Reserves and the National Guard at the time of their enrollment, as well as military spouses and dependents.
 It remains in effect only as long as they continue to have active military status.
 Upon completing their active military service, undergraduate military veterans, spouses and dependents will be charged the standard rate for all non-active military students.
 For more information about the Active Military GPA Success Scholarship for undergraduate students, see "Financial Assistance/Scholarship" section

-Fees (effective starting 2/10/2020 term) Application Fee non-refundable \$25.00 Transfer of Credit Evaluation Fee, if applicable non-refundable \$25.00 Registration Fee non-refundable more than 3 days after signing the enrollment agreement \$75.00 Technology Fee (charged each academic year) \$200.00 Testing Fee (CAMTC approved programs only) \$300.00 Graduation Fee \$100.00 Official Transcript Fee (First official copy - no charge) \$10.00 Replacement Diploma \$25.00 Returned Check Fee \$20.00 Student Tuition Recovery Fund (STRF) non- refundable \$.50 per \$1000 of institutional charges, rounded to the nearest \$1000, from each student in an educational program who is a California Resident or is enrolled in a residency program.
+Fees (effective 3/14/2022 term) Application Fee non-refundable \$25.00 Transfer of Credit Evaluation Fee, if applicable non-refundable \$25.00 Registration Fee non-refundable more than 3 days after signing the enrollment agreement \$75.00 Technology Fee non-refundable \$67.00 per term Technology Fee (Paralegal Studies) non-refundable \$211 per term Testing Fee (CAMTC approved programs only), if applicable \$300.00 Graduation Fee \$100.00 Official Transcript Fee (First official copy - no charge) \$10.00 Replacement Diploma \$25.00 Returned Check Fee \$20.00 Student Tuition Recovery Fund (STRF) non- refundable Effective April 1, 2022 \$2.50 per \$1000 of institutional charges, rounded to the nearest \$1000, from each student in an educational program who is a California Resident or is enrolled in a residency program.
 For institutional charges of \$1000 or less, the assessment is \$0